Self-confessed Chinese spy spills secrets in Australia

 “The government makes no apologies for the strong measures that we’ve taken to ensure that we have foreign interference laws in place,” he added.
 “We will always stand up for our national interest whether it’s on matters of foreign policy, foreign investments or other related issues.”

-Former ASIO boss Duncan Lewis warned on Friday that the Chinese government was seeking a “takeover” of Australia’s political system.
+Former ASIO boss Duncan Lewis warned Friday that the Chinese government was seeking a “takeover” of Australia’s political system.

-Prime Minister Scott Morrison dismissed such concern, saying that national intelligence agencies were on top of any threats.
+Prime Minister Scott Morrison dismissed such concerns, saying that national intelligence agencies were on top of any threats.

-Last week, Liberal Party members Sen. James Paterson and Rep. Andrew Hastie said they had been barred entry to China for a study trip because of their criticisms of the Chinese government.
+Last week, Liberal Party members Sen. James Paterson and Rep. Andrew Hastie said they had been barred entry to China for a study trip because of their criticism of the Chinese government.

 Associated Press writers Eileen Ng in Hong Kong and Yanan Wang in Beijing contributed to this report.